 All things being equal, those words and their implications are simple enough.
 I like simple.
 However, reality dictates “all things” are anything but equal.
 While inclusivity goals are relatively straight forward, often practicality is a bit more complicated.

 “I’m a Johnny Taylor.
-I’m a disabled web worker.
-And it’s my job to keep web accessibility non-elite!”
+But one of many.
+I’m a disabled web worker, and it’s my job to keep web accessibility non-elite!”

 I take pride in my self-proclaimed versatility.
 For no other reason than I rather enjoy thinking throwing a label on me isn’t always so straight forward, both on and off the internet.
 But if I must be applied with one, one concerning my digital exploits specifically, I’m entirely comfortable with “web worker.”

 oh, so much more

 Accessibility on the web doesn’t just magically happen.
 It must be expected, planned for, built into and demanded from any and all projects you develop, build, use and love on the internet.
 Not to put too fine a point on it, access must be abled.

 Digital inclusivity is not that hard a concept to grasp.
 Yet it’s pretty difficult to master with any sort of reliability, of course.
 However, I feel that speaks to the issues at hand quite clearly in fact.
 Test, test, test.
 Ask, ask, ask.
 Never assume anything you do on the internet is finished.